-Job interviews are one of the most awkward experiences us humans unfortunately have to endure in order to live our lives.
+Job interviews are one of the most awkward experiences we humans, unfortunately, have to endure in order to live our lives.
 If you’re lucky you are one of those rare people that has no problem talking up all your accomplishments to a group of strangers while extracting pertinent information about the open position at hand.
 If you are the majority, you start sweating just thinking about it.

-At KellyMitchell, we prep, assist and sit-in interviews all day long, so we know a thing or two about how to chill when all you really want to do is go home and eat a sleeve of Oreos and forget the whole thing.
-Here is some of our best advise to make your next job interview a stress free one.
+At KellyMitchell, we prep, assist and sit in interviews all day long, so we know a thing or two about how to chill when all you really want to do is go home and eat a sleeve of Oreos and forget the whole thing.
+Here is some of our best advice to make your next job interview a stress-free one.

 Lower the Stakes –

 According to Andy Teach, the main reason we get nervous going into a job interview is because we start thinking about how our livelihoods can depend on it.
 “Getting a job, especially one you really want, can certainly impact your self-worth and general happiness.
 It enables you to pay your bills, save money, have health insurance, and do something every day that you look forward to doing,” he told Forbes.
 That’s a lot of pressure!
 It’s easier said than done, but try and remember that each bad interview is good practice for the BIG WIN.